stephenhodgkiss/extract-translation-text-from-php-js/README.md

 ```
 ````

+4. Making text BOLD

+To have words displayed in BOLD, you can wrap the text with '*## ' and '##* ' respectively.
+Note the space character that is needed in bot.

+Example: Here is an example of some bold text inside a translation, which will show 'beautiful' in bold:

+const msg1 = TranslateText('That\'s a *## beautiful ##* view');

-4. Creating new Message Templates from translated text
+5. Creating new Message Templates from translated text

 This process reads a translated messages file that you produced at google or deepl.com for example, and creates a new language file.